 Elation as Shrewsbury School Wins Two Prestigious National Awards

-These accolades were awarded at the Independent Schools of Year Awards, where Shrewsbury School was recognised for the positive impact and contributions its pupils and staff have made by working with and supporting communities over the past year, and was awarded the top award as the overall Independent School of the Year for 2020.
+These accolades were awarded at the Independent Schools of Year Awards, where Shrewsbury School was recognised for the positive impact and contributions its pupils and staff have made by working with and supporting communities throughout the year, and was awarded the top award as the overall Independent School of the Year for 2020.

 Julie Robinson, CEO of ISC presented the Independent School of the Year Award at the virtual event to Shrewsbury saying Shrewsbury School won the overall award selected from all winners for: